mnb62/studentsite/README.md

 # My Student Site
-This is my student site for NMA courses 2020
+## This is my student site for NMA
+Please be kind to me

 This is my [Github Hosted Links](https://github.com/mnb62/studentsite)